tonethar/IGME-430-Fall-2020/weekly/week-1.md

 - https://www.git-tower.com/blog/git-cheat-sheet

 # V. - Thursday 8/27/20
+- This lecture will be recorded
+- Any questions on *HW-Review of basic npm & node* OR *Simple GitHub HW* ?
-- TODAY'S GOAL: Make sure that everyone is comfortable with node/npm (i.e. and has it working on their own computer), has Git working on their local computer, and has set up a Heroku account
+- **TODAY'S GOAL:** Make sure that everyone is comfortable with node/npm (i.e. and has it working on their own computer), has Git working on their local computer, and has set up a Heroku account
-- any questions on *HW-Review of basic npm & node* OR *Simple GitHub HW* ?
 - the next HW due is *Git & Heroku Setup*:
   - if you have already completed it, after I check you off, you can bail for today!
   - if you have not yet completed it, you must stay logged in on Zoom and work on it.
 Let me know when you are done and I will check you off